W. D. GANN’S MARKET CYCLES

 The green cycle lengths in the examples below are ‘up’ cycle legs, and the red denote ‘down’ legs.
 After the cycle turns up, there should be higher-highs and higher-lows after the cycle turn, as well as a significant up move in price past the price at the time the cycle began.
 After the cycle turns down, the opposite should be true.
-The cycle turns do not promise to mark the exact high or low of the period, and do not guarantee that the price will not make a move against the trend direction during that cycle period.
+The cycle turns do not promise to mark the exact high or low of the period, and are less than a guarantee that the price will not make a move against the trend direction during that cycle period.

-All the examples of alternating cycles below were drawn out in advance.
-Included below are monthly lunar cycles, W. D. Gann’s annual cycle, and the most recent occurrence of the “Robert Gordon’s 7 Days” cycle from one of the last chapters in “The Tunnel Thru The Air.”
+All the examples of alternating cycles below are taught in entirety in our “W.D.
+GANN: MAGIC IN THE MARKETS” Training.
+They are drawn out in advance.
+Included below are monthly lunar cycles, W. D. Gann’s annual cycle, and the most recent occurrence of the “Robert Gordon’s 7 Days” cycle from one of the last chapters in ‘The Tunnel Thru The Air.’
 Not every lunar cycle for each year is shown.
+Source of charts: Wave59.

 ‘ROBERT GORDON’S 7 DAYS’ CYCLE FROM ‘TUNNEL THRU THE AIR’ (2015 – PRESENT)

 We call this the RG7 Cycle because Gann explains the construction of the cycle the “Robert Gordon’s 7 Days” chapter of ‘The Tunnel Thru The Air,’ but Gann also refers to this cycle as Tokyo J-1 in earlier chapters of the book.

 The cycle below is the latest W. D. Gann lunar cycle represented on a 5-minute 24-hour chart of the SP 500 Futures.
 March’s cycle was a bit shorter.

 2017, 2018, 2019, 2020, 2021 ANNUAL ALTERNATING CYCLES